-Birds can be forgiving if a feeder is empty for a few days, but a feeder that is consistently empty won't attract many birds.
-While wild birds won't starve if feeders are empty - they get most of their food from natural sources - but they also won't return to an unreliable food source.
-Refilling feeders promptly will attract a wider variety of birds and will help keep the feeder clean and in good repair.
+Birds can be forgiving if a feeder is empty for a few days, but a feeder that is consistently empty won't attract birds.
+Wild birds won't starve if feeders are empty - they get most of their food from natural sources - but they also won't return to an unreliable food source.
+Refilling feeders promptly will attract a wider variety of birds in every season and will help keep the feeder clean and in good repair.

 03 of 10

 Using Bargain Basement Birdseed

-The cheapest birdseed blends are often mostly fillers such as cracked corn, milo or wheat.
-These seeds and grains appeal to very few bird species, and other birds will toss the seed to the ground instead of eating it, causing a mess of sprouting weeds.
-Birders can save money on birdseed by choosing the types of seeds their birds prefer and taking steps to recycle that seed in the most economical way.
+The cheapest birdseed is often loaded with inexpensive fillers such as cracked corn, milo or wheat.
+These seeds and grains appeal to very few species, and other birds will toss the seed to the ground instead of eating it, causing a mess of sprouting weeds.
+Birders can save money on birdseed by choosing the types of seeds their birds prefer and only offering those good foods so none goes to waste.

 04 of 10

 Feeding Birds Bread

 Bread may be made from grains, but heavily processed bread products – crackers, cookies, donuts, cereals, and all types of baked goods are junk food for wild birds.
 These products do not provide adequate nutrition either for adult birds or growing hatchlings of any species.
 While bread and other kitchen scraps can be a very rare treat for backyard birds, it should never be fed to them exclusively.Continue to 5 of 10 below.

 05 of 10

 Making Bad Hummingbird Nectar

 Feeding hummingbirds is one of the most popular ways to enjoy backyard birds, but using any sweetener other than plain white sugar to make nectar can be dangerous.
 Choices such as honey, brown sugar and artificial sweeteners do not provide the proper sugar concentration for hummingbird food, and they can produce mold that is deadly to the birds.
 Instead, always use a proper hummingbird nectar recipe.

 06 of 10